japila-books/spark-sql-internals/docs/logical-operators/LogicalRelation.md

   table: CatalogTable): LogicalRelation
 ----

-`apply` <<creating-instance, creates>> a `LogicalRelation` for the input link:spark-sql-BaseRelation.adoc[BaseRelation] (and link:spark-sql-CatalogTable.adoc[CatalogTable] or optional `isStreaming` flag).
+`apply` <<creating-instance, creates>> a `LogicalRelation` for the input spark-sql-BaseRelation.md[BaseRelation] (and spark-sql-CatalogTable.md[CatalogTable] or optional `isStreaming` flag).

 [NOTE]
 ====
 `apply` is used when:

-* `SparkSession` is requested for a link:SparkSession.md#baseRelationToDataFrame[DataFrame for a BaseRelation]
+* `SparkSession` is requested for a SparkSession.md#baseRelationToDataFrame[DataFrame for a BaseRelation]

-* link:spark-sql-LogicalPlan-CreateTempViewUsing.adoc[CreateTempViewUsing] command is executed
+* spark-sql-LogicalPlan-CreateTempViewUsing.md[CreateTempViewUsing] command is executed

-* link:spark-sql-Analyzer-ResolveSQLOnFile.adoc[ResolveSQLOnFile] and link:spark-sql-Analyzer-FindDataSourceTable.adoc[FindDataSourceTable] logical evaluation rules are executed
+* spark-sql-Analyzer-ResolveSQLOnFile.md[ResolveSQLOnFile] and spark-sql-Analyzer-FindDataSourceTable.md[FindDataSourceTable] logical evaluation rules are executed

-* `HiveMetastoreCatalog` is requested to link:hive/HiveMetastoreCatalog.adoc#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]
+* `HiveMetastoreCatalog` is requested to hive/HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]
 ====

 === [[refresh]] `refresh` Method